youasl/import-list/README.md

 # Crops API

-This is a simple API to manage crops and it's related diseases.
+This is a simple API to manage crops, and it's related diseases.

 ## Requirements